microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 * MixedRealityPlayspace - The parent object for the headset, which ensures the headset / controllers and other required systems are managed correctly in the scene.
 * The Main Camera is moved as a child to the Playspace - Which allows the playspace to manage the camera in conjunction with the SDK's

-> **Note** While working in your scene, **DON'T move the Main Camera** (or the playspace) from the scene origin (0,0,0).
+> **Note** While working in your scene, **DO NOT move the Main Camera** (or the playspace) from the scene origin (0,0,0).
 This is controlled by the MRTK and the active SDK.
 > If you need to move the players start point, then **move the scene content and NOT the camera**!

-5. Hit play
+6. Hit play and test out hand simulation by pressing spacebar.

-Press the play button to start the scene.
-You are now ready to start building your project, just start adding content and get building.
-Here are suggested next steps.
+You are now ready to start building your project, just start adding content such as a [PressableButton](README_button.md) prefab, or a cube with a [ManipulationHandler](README_ManipulationHandler.md) component.

 ## Next steps